Linking and Aggregation

 There are a number of things to consider when thinking about aggregating former Nuvos membership with later Nuvos membership these are detailed below:

-- The value of former Nuvos benefits will be the same whether they are linked or not to later Nuvos membership.
+- The value of former Nuvos benefits will generally be the same whether or not they are aggregated.
 This, however, may not be the case if the former membership contains a Club Transfer In.
-If it has a Club Transfer In, the pension related to this transfer retains its final salary link.
+If it has a Club Transfer In, the pension related to this transfer retains its final salary link, therefore has the potential to be higher or lower.

-- Upon re-joining Nuvos, members can only link or transfer, it is not possible to do both.
+- Upon re-joining Nuvos, members can only aggregate or transfer, it is not possible to do both.
 A transfer would relate to transferring in any non RCPS pensions.

 - If memberships are linked, all of the Nuvos pension would be payable at the same time.
 If memberships are not linked, there is a degree of flexibility in that the separate pensions could be paid at different times.